Mabon | Autumn Equinox Astrology… & The Sun At 0º Libra!

 Most of all we can celebrate with a moment of balance in our own lives, taking the day for stillness, appreciation, and honoring the passing of time with gratitude.

-The Christian festival Michaelmas, or the Feast of Michael and All Angels, is celebrated on the 29th of September every year, a day associated with the beginning of autumn.
+The Christian festival Michaelmas (or the Feast of Michael and All Angels, the Feast of Saints Michael, Gabriel, and Raphael, the Feast of the Archangels, or the Feast of Saint Michael and All Angels) is celebrated on the 29th of September every year, a day associated with the beginning of autumn.

-It’s interesting to note that the fall equinox in the northern hemisphere is the spring equinox in the sourthern hemisphere (Australia, South Africa, South America, New Zealand and other places south of the equator), and vice versa.
+Note that the fall equinox in the northern hemisphere is the spring equinox in the Southern hemisphere (Australia, South Africa, South America, New Zealand and other places south of the equator), and vice versa.